Thursday, The First Week of Advent

 Almighty God, give us grace to cast away the works of darkness, and put on the armor of light, now in the time of this mortal life in which your Son Jesus Christ came to visit us in great humility; that in the last day, when he shall come again in his glorious majesty to judge both the living and the dead, we may rise to the life immortal; through him who lives and reigns with you and the Holy Spirit, one God, now and for ever.
 Amen.

-We pray for the people of Rwanda
+We pray for the people of Saint Vincent and the Grenadines

 John is generally accounted "the last of the Fathers".
 He was the son of a Christian official at the court of the moslem khalif Abdul Malek, and succeeded to his father's office.